Climb aboard the Lapland Express steam train for a fun Christmas experience with Santa, Mrs Claus and their elves.

 Can you take Visa/Mastercard/etc.?

 Yes, we can take credit cards and debit cards via our online booking system, or if you phone us to do a telephone booking.
-On the day, payments can be taken by card, including contactless for small payments.
+We cannot take any payments on the day.

 Is your Santa the real thing?